Being at the Right Place at the Right Time

 And every Friday one intern and one staff member cook together for staff lunch.
 Everyone gathers around the table and talks about their week.
 Friday lunches made the whole office atmosphere even more familiar and personal.
 Sharing a meal with everyone and being responsible for the meal every once in a while lets you grow as a group.
 Especially my supervisors Misha and Carla gave me the opportunity to participate in actual programs.
 I got a lot of responsibility, which gave me a feeling of estimation.

 Each of us interns had their little project.
 For example, I created a program for faculty-led trips together with Carla, Misha and Cassie.
 I learned more about the working field and I was also able to include things I had learned at university before.
 It was a good balance of learning and bringing in knowledge.

 5. Sunrises & Sunsets

-Yes, another cliché but honestly, each time we went to the beach after work for a sunset, got up early at Hogsback and saw the sunrise, or that one time we even managed to get up at 5 a.m. (to be fair, my roommates managed to wake me up) to hike up Lions Head for the sunrise, just gave me goosebumps.
-All these little moments, with colleagues and flat-mates, who became close friends of mine, were little key moments themselves.
-Actually, sunrises and sunsets are such a little thing but in the end, it’s all those tiny moments that made those three months so special.
+Each time we went to the beach after work for a sunset, got up early at Hogsback and saw the sunrise, or that one time we even managed to get up at 5 a.m. (to be fair, my roommates managed to wake me up) to hike up Lions Head for the sunrise, just gave me goosebumps.
+All these little moments were little key moments themselves.
+Sunrises and sunsets are such a little thing but it’s all those tiny moments that made those three months special.

 Other Interesting Reads